sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 You can also pre-configure how you will use sitespeed.io on each testrunner.

 The configuration for sitespeed.io uses inheritance.
-On the server, you can configure a sitespeed.io configuration.
+On the server, you can configure a sitespeed.io configuration in the Docker compose file.
 That configuration will be passed on to the test runner and merged with the sitespeed.io configuration on the test runner.
 Finally, this configuration will be merged with the configuration from the CLI API or the GUI.
 It looks like this:

 **server -> test runner -> CLI/GUI configurations**